Vishnuvardhana (film): Plot

 Vishnuvardhana, the son of laundry owner Puttayya, is a big fan of Dr. Vishnuvardhan and spends time with his astrologer friend Nimbehannu aka Shastri.
-He dreams of earning money and becoming rich in life, but not through hard work.
-One day, while delivering clothes to the colonel's house, he meets the colonel's daughter Bharathi and falls in love with her, but learns that she wants to marry a doctor and sets out to meet Dr.Suryaprakash.
+He dreams of earning money and becoming rich, but not through hard work.
+One day, while delivering clothes to the colonel's house, he meets the colonel's daughter Bharathi and falls in love with her.
+He learns that Bharathi wants to marry a doctor and sets out to meet Dr. Suryaprakash.
 Vishnu and Shastri arrive at Mallige Hospital where the meeting is to be held.
 He makes Bharathi fall for him by pretending to be a doctor.

 Meanwhile, Vishnu gets into a tussle with a local goon, but the tussle is interrupted by Vishnu's constable uncle, who takes them to the police station where Vishnu learns that they work for a dreaded crime boss named Adishesha.
 Adishesha intervenes, allowing the henchmen to leave and demanding the identity of the person, but he lies to him that he left and withdrew the complaint.
 When Adishesha leaves, his Blackberry phone accidentally drops from his pocket and Vishnu retrieves it.
-After taking the phone, Adishesha's colleague Wahab tells Vishnu (assuming that Adishesha is talking) that the contract of killing a man named Gulchand at Mallige Hospital is done.
-Wahab asks about the location where he has to hand over the money of ₹ 5 crores.
+After taking the phone, Adishesha's colleague Wahab calls the phone and tells Vishnu (assuming that Adishesha is talking) that the contract of killing a man named Gulchand at Mallige Hospital is done.
+Wahab asks about the location where he has to hand over a sum of ₹ 5 crores.
 Seizing the opportunity, Vishnu calls them to a nightclub where he gets the money and safely puts it in a bike locker.

 A cat-mouse game between Adishesha (who finds that his phone is stolen by someone) and Vishnu in which Vishnu manages to hide his identity.
 Adishesha takes the help of an ACP to find the phone and the culprit who is reluctant but agrees when Adishesha reveals the secret video of the ACP which he recorded on the phone.
 The ACP tries to catch Vishnu but to no avail.
 Later, Vishnu and Shastri meet a girl named Meera, who knows about Vishnu and his game with Adishesha.
 Meera tells Vishnu that he should kill Adishesha within 24 hours or she will reveal his identity to Adishesha, to which he obliges.
 Meanwhile, Dr. Suryaprakash gives a contract to kill Vishnu as he ruined his meeting with Bharathi by pretending to be a doctor, to which he agrees.
 Later, Vishnu and Shastri decide to keep the phone secret as the henchmen tried to attack his father and Vishnu learns about the contract given by Suryaprakash to kill him.
 Vishnu meets Meera again in Adishesha's house, who is actually Adishesha's wife and gives him another 24 hours to finish him.